Ada-Developers-Academy/core-unit-1/representing-data/activity-representing-data.md

 ### Question 2: Adapt to a Dictionary

-Consider this table of data, which represents a summary of the patient's last visit.
+Consider this table of data, which represents the summary of a patient's last doctor visit.

 | Form Field         | Patient Answer                                      |
 | ------------------ | --------------------------------------------------- |